 A Conservation Area is defined as an area of special architectural or historic interest the character or appearance of which it is desirable to preserve or enhance.

-There are 53 Conservation Areas within Hambleton District (48 outside the National Park).
+There are 54 Conservation Areas within Hambleton District (49 outside the National Park).
+Click here to see a list of conservation areas and the date of designation

 Further advice on development within Conservation Areas can be obtained from the Development Management Section on 01609 779977 or emailing email@example.com